AndyOGo/tailwindcss-nested-groups/README.md

 # tailwindcss-nested-groups

-Tailwind CSS plugin that adds nested groups to the `group` variant for any level deep.
+Tailwind CSS plugin that adds support nested groups to the `group` variant for any level deep by scoping them.

 ## Installation